wilsonliaows/docs/connectors/quickbooks.md

 **Exchange Rate**

 QuickBooks Online allows you to support multiple currencies.
 To do so, you may enable it in your Accounts and Settings section.
-Do note that enabling multiple currencies may incur setting changes.
+Note that enabling multiple currencies may incur setting changes.
 Consult QuickBooks online support for any difficulties.

 ![Rates](/assets/images/connectors/quick-books/multi-rate.png)
 *Exchange rates*